cromdenne/Personal-Blog/_drafts/A-Photoblog-with-Jekyll.md

 each of our markdown metadata files.

 Let's go ahead and add a few photos to our collection so that we can work with them when styling our masonry layout.
-It's best to keep our photos organized, so let's choose a naming convention and stick with it.
+This is what our photos will look like in markdown format.

 <div class="code-block">
   <div class="header">